 Resorts & Inns

-When looking for pampering and refinement in Loudoun, look no further than the equine-themed Forbes Five Star Salamander Resort & Spa set in 340 acres of Middleburg horse and wine country.
+When looking for pampering in Loudoun, look no further than the equine-themed Forbes Five Star Salamander Resort & Spa set in 340 acres of Middleburg horse and wine country.
 The 168-room luxe resort has a world-class spa, sumptuous wine bar, multiple restaurants and a slate of outdoor activities including archery, horse riding, zip lining and croquet.
-A few miles away, the more secluded Goodstone Inn is equally gorgeous: an intimate 18-room inn and farm on 265 tumbling acres, famous for the acclaimed Conservatory restaurant of Chef Jan Van Haute where he creates sublime four, five and six-course tasting menus paired with world-class wines.
-Back in Leesburg, meanwhile, there’s the elegant 296-room Lansdowne Resort & Spa on the banks of the Potomac River.
-Enjoy rounds of golf on one of three championship standard courses, dine in one of the superb restaurants including Riverside Hearth facing the Potomac and enjoy a massage, facial or detox at the property’s 12,000 square- foot wellness center, Spa Minérale.
+A few miles away, the more secluded Goodstone Inn is equally gorgeous: an intimate 18-room inn and farm on 265 tumbling acres, famous for the acclaimed Conservatory restaurant where guest can dine on sublime four and five-course tasting menus paired with world-class wines.
+Back in Leesburg, meanwhile, there’s the elegant 296-room Lansdowne Resort on the banks of the Potomac River.
+Enjoy rounds of golf on one of three courses, dine in one of the superb restaurants including Riverside Hearth facing the Potomac and enjoy a massage, facial or detox at the property’s 12,000 square- foot wellness center, Spa Minérale.

 The Restaurant at Patowmack Farm